We may earn commission from affiliate links →

-Rent a Car Albania Guide (Plus How To Drive In Albania) In 2022
+Rent a Car In Albania Guide – Plus How To Drive In Albania

-A road trip in and around Albania will be a wonderfully rewarding experience and one which will give you lasting memories of this diverse and varied country.
+A road trip in and around Albania will be a wonderfully rewarding experience that will give you lasting memories of this diverse and varied country.

-Albania is situated in a jeweled position, lapped by the Ionian and Adriatic Seas’ warm waters, with Montenegro, Greece, and Italy are its neighbors.
-There is plenty to see and do, no matter where you choose to go.
-Generally speaking, visitors head to Tirana Airport, which has another name you may know by Rinas Mother Teresa Airport.
+Albania is situated in a jeweled position, lapped by the Ionian and Adriatic Seas’ warm waters, with Montenegro, Greece, and Italy being its neighbors.
+There is plenty to see and do, no matter where you choose.
+Generally speaking, visitors head to Tirana Airport, another name you may know as Rinas Mother Teresa Airport.

-This is where you will usually pick up your hire car, although other options are also available.
-From here, you can get settled into your accommodation or quickly head out onto the open road and explore the quaint towns, ruins, castles, and nature which the country is known for.
-On top of this, the coastline has some of the most beautiful beaches on offer so that you can have a sightseeing and beach break with ease.
+This is where you usually pick up your Albania car hire, although other options are also available.
+You can get settled into your accommodation or quickly head onto the open road and explore the quaint towns, ruins, castles, and nature the country is known for.
+On top of this, the coastline has some of the most beautiful beaches so that you can have a sightseeing and beach break easily.

-Driving in Albania is an easy task, and the direction of driving is on the right.
-Obviously, Albania’s driving rules may likely differ from those you’re used to back home, so do check this out before you go.
-You should also make sure you have an International Driving Permit, which is required for driving in Albania.
+Driving in Albania is easy, and the direction of driving is on the right.
+Albania’s driving rules may likely differ from those you’re used to back home, so check this out before you go.
+You should also ensure you have an International Driving Permit, which is required for driving in Albania.

-When it comes to choosing which car hire company to go with, there is quite a lot of choice, so you need to shop around, not only to get the best deals but also to get the best car too.
+When choosing which car hire company to go with, there is quite a lot of choice, so you need to shop around to get the best deals and the best car.
 The good news is that car hire in Albania is pretty cheap, so you’re not going to spend a small fortune on this part of your break.
-It’s a good idea to book before you arrive, to take advantage of the best deals.
+It’s a good idea to book before you arrive to take advantage of the best deals.